Skip to main content

 When ready to prepare the burritos, heat the oil in a skillet.
 Also, wrap the tortillas in foil and heat them in the oven.

-Saute the onion, garlic, red bell pepper and jalapeno until softened.
+Sauté the onion, garlic, red bell pepper and jalapeno until softened.

 Add the black beans and tomatoes.
 If you are not Keto, you can add the corn at this time.
 Corn is not a suitable ingredient on a Keto diet.
 I know; this is so sad.
-I have not found a substitution for corn, except yellow squash diced in corn-sized dice.
+I have not found a substitution for corn, except for yellow squash diced into corn-sized dice.
 It works in some recipes, but not others.
 This is not one in which it works.
 Stir.

 Fold in the starch-resistant rice and cook for 5 minutes to heat through.